peteroupc/html3dutil/doc/H3DU.CubeMap.md

 #### Return Value

 This texture's height in pixels.
 Will be 0 if the texture's image data wasn't loaded yet.
-(Type: Number)
+(Type: number)

  <a name='H3DU.CubeMap_getTexture'></a>
 ### H3DU.CubeMap#getTexture(index)